 Hare Raisin’ News

-2024 was another busy year for H.O.P.S., with 334 incidents.
-Breaking them down by municipality, Herrick 80, Orwell 74, Pike 38, Stevens 33, Warren 36, Windham 15, Leraysville Borough 14, and Middletown 1.
-We assisted other EMS agencies with calls throughout eastern Bradford County in Asylum, Monroe, North Towanda, Rome, Rush, Standing Stone, Towanda, Ulster, Wyalusing, and Wysox.
-While driving over 7,466 miles, our members put in over 1,200 person-hours on calls alone, not counting administrative time, meetings, training, and maintenance of the vehicles and building.
-Our training for the community continued; we trained over 75 people in Stop the Bleed and over 50 people in CPR.
-We hosted the Bradford County 4H First Responder Club several times and provided tours of the station for several organizations in our community.
-It was a busy year!
+2025 was another busy year for H.O.P.S., with 361 incidents.
+Breaking them down by municipality, Herrick 64, Orwell 95, Pike 43, Stevens 40, Warren 28, Windham 9, LeRaysville Borough 18, and Middletown 4.
+We assisted other EMS agencies with calls throughout eastern Bradford County 50 times in Apolocan, Auburn, Asylum, Monroe, New Albany, North Towanda, Rome, Standing Stone, Terry, Towanda, Tuscarora, Wyalusing, and Wysox.
+While driving over 11,078 miles, our members put in over 1,600 person-hours on calls alone, not counting administrative time, meetings, training, or vehicle and building maintenance.
+Our community training program continued; we trained over 100 people in Stop the Bleed and over 75 people in CPR.
+We hosted tours for several organizations of our station, trucks, and equipment.
+We held our 50th Open House celebration along with Herrick Township Volunteer Fire Company’s 75th celebration.
+It was a busy year to say the least!

 Captain: Mark FieldsPresident: Sue Rought